 Mai has received lessons and masterclasses from many pianists including Vladimir Feltsman, John Perry, Barbara Nissman, Ory Shihor, Diane Walsh, Jimmy Briere, Maneli Pirzadeh, and Gabriel Kwok.
 In the past, she has participated in the Orford Academy, Colburn Academy Piano Festival, Eastern Music Festival, and California Summer Music.

-She has received many awards in competitions, including the Eastern Music Festival Solo and Concerto Competitions, MTAC Solo and Concerto Piano Competitions, CAPMT Bartok & Contemporary Piano Competition, CMTANC Youth Music Competition, Young Pianist’s Beethoven Competition, and the Areon International Chamber Music Competition.
+She has received many awards in competitions, including the Eastern Music Festival Solo and Concerto Competitions, MTAC Solo and Concerto Piano Competitions, CAPMT Bartok & Contemporary Piano Competition, CMTANC Youth Music Competition, and Young Pianist’s Beethoven Competition.

 Mai holds Bachelor and Master of Music degrees from Indiana University, where she was an Associate Instructor for two years, teaching class piano and private lessons for music and non-music majors.
 She is currently pursuing her doctorate at University of North Texas under Vladimir Viardo.
 Her mentors include Shigeo Neriki, Jean-Louis Haguenauer, Arnaldo Cohen, Evelyne Brancart, and Hans Boepple.